wigahluk/wigahluk.github.io/posts/fixing_and_updating_my_blog.md

 After some time I came back to this blog and when I wanted to push a new post, well, the thing doesn’t work.

-I’m still figuring out what the problem is, but I wanted to write a new entry about that and about the painful path that new and modern _frontend_ development have become.

-On the old days, starting a web page was just about starting an HTML, putting some JS and CSS and that was all.
-Now we have all this super features, super flexibility and what not, but as a payment, we now have to download half of the internet in _Node_ dependencies, configure _Webpack_ and do a bunch of things completely unrelated to the app we are writing.
-I don’t know about you, but I really hate all that.

-So, the first problem: I upgraded my version of node some time ago.
-Now I have version 6.5, who knows what version I had when this used to work.
+So, the first problem: I upgraded my version of _node_ some time ago.
+Now I have version 6.5, who knows what version I had when this used to work about 6 months ago (is it not frustrating how fast your code becomes obsolete in _Frontend_ development?).

 My first attempt is trying to make the full thing work again without changing too much my code.

-OK, so far, so good, I just needed to update my _css-loader_ and my _stylus-loader_ for Webpack.
+OK, so far, so good, I just needed to update my _css-loader_ and my _stylus-loader_ for _Webpack_.
 I still have a bunch of old dependencies that I want to update.
-But now all works again and I can start adding posts.
+But now all works again and I can start adding posts again.

+The next step is to move and organize a bit all the _Webpack_ scripts.
+They are all around in the root directory.
+I’m moving all of them to a dedicated folder.

+Now we need to upgrade _Webpack_ and its loaders.
+Just to avoid any other broken functionality due to old versions.

 Now, lets start with some more fun.
-The first ting, add TypeScript support and remove Babel for good.
-(I really like Babel, but I prefer to use TypeScript compiler directly).
+The first thing, add _TypeScript_ support and remove _Babel_ for good.
+(I really like _Babel_, but I prefer to use _TypeScript_ compiler directly)

+Unfortunately, seems that using _TypeScript_ is no that easy, I got into the problem of updating almost all my dependencies, finding typing definitions for a bunch of things and of course now I have another problem, I also need to upgrade my components to use the new React way.

+OK, seems that all is working again. `npm outdated` is not giving me any warnings.
+At least for the next minute, I’m up to date!

+After dealing with all these small issues I’m more and more tempted to start using a different approach like _ELM_ or _PureScript_.
+I’m just sort of tired of the JavaScript ecosystem.